GEOG 594A: Culminating Experiences in Geospatial Intelligence

 - GEOG 882, Geographic Foundations of Geospatial Intelligence (or an approved substitute)

-- GEOG 883, Remote Sensing Competency (or an approved substitute remote sensing course)
+- GEOG 883, Remote Sensing Image Analysis and Application (or an approved substitute remote sensing course)

-- GEOG 885, Advanced Analytic Methods (or an approved substitute course)
+- GEOG 885, Advanced Analytic Methods in Geospatial Intelligence (or an approved substitute course)

 What Is Expected

 The topic of this seminar is to examine the core analytic competencies of the geospatial professional; this is to say, examine a geospatial analytic method.
-The goals, or you might say the general intent, of this seminar are for you to better:
+The goals of this seminar are for you to better:

 - recognize the cognitive, ethical, and professional issues associated with analysis in the spatial domain;